wp-plugins/equivalent-mobile-redirect/readme.txt

 1. Screenshot of admin page

 == Changelog ==
+= 2.0 (2013/8/4) =
+* Complete rewrite
+* Changed how mobile redirects are set.
+* Tested compatibility with wordpress 3.9.1

 = 1.5 (2013/12/26) =
 * Cleaned up notices and warnings
 * Tested compatibility with child themes